 Let’s break down all the benefits of the Chase Sapphire Preferred® Card and why it’s the best travel rewards credit card for beginners.

 The Sapphire Preferred from Chase comes with a sign-up bonus of 50,000 Ultimate Rewards points after spending $4,000 in purchases in the first 90 days.
 50,000 Ultimate Rewards is worth at least $625 in travel!
 Also, there’s no annual fee for the first year.
 After that, its $95.

-So, after meeting the minimum spending requirement and adding an authorized user, you will have 59,000 Ultimate Rewards points – 50k from the sign-up bonus, 4k from spending, and 5k from adding an authorized user.
+So, after meeting the minimum spending requirement, you will have 54,000 Ultimate Rewards points – 50k from the sign-up bonus and 4k from spending.
 That’s not including any extra bonuses you would have from category bonus spending.